Personal Loans

 Do you have to pay a hardship loan back?

 In almost all cases, you must repay a hardship loan.
-In fact, some hardship loans are secured, meaning if you fail to pay them back, you risk losing your home, car, or any other asset you used as collateral.
-The one exception is a 401(k) loan, which simply turns into an early withdrawal if you can’t repay it.
+Some hardship loans are secured, meaning if you fail to pay them back, you risk losing your home, car, or any other asset you used as collateral.
+The one exception is a 401(k) loan, which becomes an early withdrawal if you can’t repay it.

 Is a hardship loan the same as a personal loan?

 A hardship loan isn’t a specific type of loan.
-There are many types of loans — including personal loans — that can be used as hardship loans during financial emergencies.
+Many types of loans — including personal loans — can be used as hardship loans during financial emergencies.

 What are examples of financial hardship?

-There are many examples of financial hardship, including job loss, medical emergencies, divorce, natural disasters, incarcerations, unexpected car repairs, and more.
-Financial hardship can range on a broad spectrum from someone who needs $1,000 for unexpected car repairs to someone who has hundreds of thousands of dollars of medical debt.
+Many examples of financial hardship include job loss, medical emergencies, divorce, natural disasters, incarcerations, unexpected car repairs, and more.
+Economic hardship can range from someone who needs $1,000 for unexpected car repairs to someone with hundreds of thousands of medical debt.

 How long does a hardship loan take to get?

 The amount of time a hardship loan takes to get depends on the type of loan you use.
-A credit card, if you’re approved instantly, may be the quickest type of financing to get.
-You can often start using your credit line right away, even if you haven’t received your card yet.
-Likewise, there are many personal loans that offer same-day or next-day funding.
+If approved instantly, a credit card may be the quickest type of financing to get.
+You can often start using your credit line immediately, even if you haven’t received your card yet.
+Likewise, many personal loans offer same-day or next-day funding.

 How many hardship loans can you get?

 There’s not necessarily a limit on the number of hardship loans you can get.
-But keep in mind that when you apply for a loan, the lender will look at what other accounts you have open and how much you’re currently paying toward debt each month.
+But remember that when you apply for a loan, the lender will look at what other accounts you have open and how much you pay toward debt each month.
 If you already have one or more hardship loans open, you may struggle to qualify for another.